Omnichannel support is the new buzzword when it comes to digital businesses.

 Customer experience is everything

-Matthew D’Uva, president and CEO of the Society of Consumer Affairs Professionals in Business (SOCAP International) said this, “Consumer preferences are changing a lot: Consumers today are interested in getting information when they want it, where they want it and how they want it.”
+Matthew D’Uva, president and CEO of the Society of Consumer Affairs Professionals in Business (SOCAP International) said, “Consumer preferences are changing a lot: Consumers today are interested in getting information when they want it, where they want it and how they want it.”

 CX and ROI, or a lack thereof